Paramount Plus: Everything to know about CBS All Access' successor

 Shows and movies: What will be available to watch on Paramount Plus?

-Paramount Plus will have a library of more than 30,000 episodes and 2,500 movies, plus 36 original series debuts this year.
+Paramount Plus is set to have a library of more than 30,000 episodes and 2,500 movies, plus 36 original series debuts this year.

-The library on Paramount Plus will differ from the one currently available on CBS All Access -- but the latter service's current catalog can give you a general impression of what to expect.
+The library on Paramount Plus differs from the one on CBS All Access -- but the latter service's catalog gives a general impression of what to expect.
 You can check third-party sites like Reelgood, which track streaming services' catalogs, to get a sense of what's available to watch on CBS All Access for now.
+Or just check it out with the free trial.

-But for Paramount Plus, programming will lean into ViacomCBS' brands and its franchises, including CBS, BET, Comedy Central, MTV, Nickelodeon and Smithsonian, as well as films from Paramount Pictures.
+Paramount Plus programming leans into ViacomCBS' brands and its franchises, including CBS, BET, Comedy Central, MTV, Nickelodeon and Smithsonian, as well as films from Paramount Pictures.
+But don't expect that everything on every ViacomCBS channel will be available on Paramount Plus -- Yellowstone is a good example of a show that has been licenses elsewhere, and it is off limits for Paramount Plus to stream for a long time.

 At launch, Paramount Plus will introduce The SpongeBob Movie: Sponge on the Run for its streaming debut.